 Non-Mandatory Requirements — But Often Included

-- Procedure for determining context of the organization and interested parties
+- Procedure for Determining the context of the organization and interested parties

-- Procedure of equipment maintenance and measuring equipment
+- The procedure of equipment maintenance and measuring equipment

 - Procedure for document and record control